Text mining

 Text mining, text data mining (TDM) or text analytics is the process of deriving high-quality information from text.
 It involves "the discovery by computer of new, previously unknown information, by automatically extracting information from different written resources."
 Written resources may include websites, books, emails, reviews, and articles.
 High-quality information is typically obtained by devising patterns and trends by means such as statistical pattern learning.
-According to Hotho et al. (2005) we can distinguish between three different perspectives of text mining: information extraction, data mining, and a knowledge discovery in databases (KDD) process.
+According to Hotho et al. (2005), there are three perspectives of text mining: information extraction, data mining, and knowledge discovery in databases (KDD).
 Text mining usually involves the process of structuring the input text (usually parsing, along with the addition of some derived linguistic features and the removal of others, and subsequent insertion into a database), deriving patterns within the structured data, and finally evaluation and interpretation of the output.
 'High quality' in text mining usually refers to some combination of relevance, novelty, and interest.
 Typical text mining tasks include text categorization, text clustering, concept/entity extraction, production of granular taxonomies, sentiment analysis, document summarization, and entity relation modeling (i.e., learning relations between named entities).

 Text analysis involves information retrieval, lexical analysis to study word frequency distributions, pattern recognition, tagging/annotation, information extraction, data mining techniques including link and association analysis, visualization, and predictive analytics.
-The overarching goal is, essentially, to turn text into data for analysis, via application of natural language processing (NLP), different types of algorithms and analytical methods.
+The overarching goal is, essentially, to turn text into data for analysis, via the application of natural language processing (NLP), different types of algorithms and analytical methods.
 An important phase of this process is the interpretation of the gathered information.

 A typical application is to scan a set of documents written in a natural language and either model the document set for predictive classification purposes or populate a database or search index with the information extracted.
-The document is the basic element while starting with text mining.
+The document is the basic element when starting with text mining.
 Here, we define a document as a unit of textual data, which normally exists in many types of collections.

 Text analytics

 Text analytics describes a set of linguistic, statistical, and machine learning techniques that model and structure the information content of textual sources for business intelligence, exploratory data analysis, research, or investigation.
 The term is roughly synonymous with text mining; indeed, Ronen Feldman modified a 2000 description of "text mining" in 2004 to describe "text analytics".
 The latter term is now used more frequently in business settings while "text mining" is used in some of the earliest application areas, dating to the 1980s, notably life-sciences research and government intelligence.

 The term text analytics also describes that application of text analytics to respond to business problems, whether independently or in conjunction with query and analysis of fielded, numerical data.
-It is a truism that 80 percent of business-relevant information originates in unstructured form, primarily text.
+It is a truism that 80% of business-relevant information originates in unstructured form, primarily text.
 These techniques and processes discover and present knowledge – facts, business rules, and relationships – that is otherwise locked in textual form, impenetrable to automated processing.